SacDeNoeuds/unhoax/docs/why-yet-another.md

 }>
 ```

 Now imagine reading an error containing that type… where do you start?
+Some plugins like [pretty TS errors](https://marketplace.visualstudio.com/items?itemName=yoavbls.pretty-ts-errors) help out, but still.

 Plus, I usually already have my type and want to use it to get proper names, which I can’t: